-- in school buildings, boarding houses or grounds - when under the authority of the school in St. Gilgen or elsewhere during the week and at weekends - in restaurants and other licensed premises and whenever prohibited by law - whilst on school outings and trips.
+- all students, regardless of their age: - in school buildings, boarding houses or grounds - when under the authority of the school in St. Gilgen or elsewhere during the week and at weekends - in restaurants and other licensed premises and whenever prohibited by law - whilst on school outings and trips.